moguzozcan/moguzozcan.github.io/_posts/2018-11-01-Distributed-Systems-Lecture-and-Book-Notes.md

     <a href="/assets/images/CluodComputing.PNG"><img src="/assets/images/CluodComputing.PNG"></a>
 </figure>

-Hardware: Manage the necessary hardware: processors, routers, but also power and cooling systems.
+* Hardware: Manage the necessary hardware: processors, routers, but also power and cooling systems.
 Implemented at data centers and contains the resources that customers normally never get to see directly.

-Infrastructure: Provide customers an infrastructure consisting of virtual storage and computing resources.
+* Infrastructure: Provide customers an infrastructure consisting of virtual storage and computing resources.

-Platform: Platform layer provides to a cloud-computing customer what an operating system provides to application developers, namely the means to easily develop and deploy applications that need to run in a cloud.
-Amazon S3 storage system is offered to theapplication developer in the form of an API allowing (locally created) ﬁles to be organized and stored in buckets.
+* Platform: Platform layer provides to a cloud-computing customer what an operating system provides to application developers, namely the means to easily develop and deploy applications that need to run in a cloud.
+Amazon S3 storage system is offered to the application developer in the form of an API allowing (locally created) ﬁles to be organized and stored in buckets.

-Application: Actual applications run in this layer and are offered to users for further customization. (text processors, spreadsheet applications, presentation applications, and so on).
+* Application: Actual applications run in this layer and are offered to users for further customization. (text processors, spreadsheet applications, presentation applications, and so on).
 Applications are again executed in the vendor’s cloud.

-• Infrastructure-as-a-Service (IaaS) covering the hardware and infrastructure layer
+* Infrastructure-as-a-Service (IaaS) covering the hardware and infrastructure layer
-• Platform-as-a-Service (PaaS) covering the platform layer
+* Platform-as-a-Service (PaaS) covering the platform layer
-• Software-as-a-Service (SaaS) in which their applications are covered
+* Software-as-a-Service (SaaS) in which their applications are covered

 Cloud computing has some serious obstacles like: provider lock-in, security and privacy issues, and dependency on the availability of service.